 All requests for ongoing services beyond the initial authorization require reauthorization.
-Please complete and submit the appropriate prior authorization form and email or fax as indicated above at least one business day prior to the expiration of the previous authorization.
+Providers who have access to the Authorization portal can submit their reauthorization requests online.
+Providers who do not use the Authorization portal can submit reauthorization requests via email, or fax, as indicated above prior to the expiration of the previous authorization.
 Providers are responsible for tracking their authorization start dates, end dates, number of units used, and member eligibility.
 Providers must phone, fax, or email clinical information supporting the medical necessity of the continued stay within one working day of the request for information from Colorado Access.